wink-travel/docs/src/content/docs/corporate/what-is-group.md

 ---
-title: Intro
+title: What is Group?
-description: What is Wink Booking Engine and what you need to know.
+description: What is Wink Corporate Portal and what you need to know.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.